 Finding the Right Words to Say to Someone in Mourning

 Whether you opt to send a sympathy card, a caring gift, or offer kind words, there are always meaningful ways you can show the person in mourning that you support them during this time.
 The following sayings were written by the author of this article.
+Although they are written for the loss of a mother, many could also be adjusted to condolences on the death of a father, if needed.

 What to Write in a Sympathy Card